MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/why-cds-overview.md

 Common Data Service is designed to work with any type of data and incorporates all the major categories of data technologies that your organization needs&mdash;relational, non-relational, file, image, search, and data lake.

 Common Data Service includes a set of visual designers to create, edit, and interact with data.
-This makes it easy to quickly define the entities, relationships, business rules, forms, and workflows that represent your business.
+This makes it easy to quickly define the tables, relationships, business rules, forms, and workflows that represent your business.

 With the easy-to-configure integration features built into Common Data Service, deep integration with Microsoft's cloud services such as Azure, Dynamics 365, and Microsoft 365&mdash;plus access to many connectors in Power Automate and Azure Logic Apps&mdash;Common Data Service can connect to the devices, apps, systems, services, and popular SaaS offerings that contain the data for your business.